Frequently Asked Questions

 What is our primary objective?

-We believe LAUSD needs to develop a cohesive plan and set of principles for the use of classroom technology.
+We believe school districts must develop a cohesive plan and set of principles for the use of classroom technology.
 Too often, digital tools are adopted without evidence for their safety or effectiveness, based on nothing more than the claims of tech marketers.
 These products are a gateway to digital distraction, tempting kids to waste time on YouTube or video games instead of learning.
-And they cost millions of taxpayer dollars that might otherwise be spent on human teachers or facility improvements, all while exposing children’s sensitive data to the dark web.
+And they cost millions of taxpayer dollars that might otherwise be spent on human teachers or facility improvements, all while exposing children’s sensitive data to predatory advertisers and the dark web.

 Where can I learn more about this issue?